renovatebot/renovate/docs/usage/configuration-options.md

 ## dependencyDashboardLabels

-Note: the labels will only be updated when the dependency dashboard issue would have been updated for its content and/or title.
-You are also not allowed to edit the labels: Renovate will restore them on each run.
+The labels only get updated when the Dependency Dashboard issue updates its content and/or title.
+It is pointless to edit the labels, as Renovate bot restores the labels on each run.

 ## dependencyDashboardTitle